Infants have basic but very important needs. When we respond to these needs, babies develop a sense of

 Babies need attention, and you have control over the kind of attention that you give.
 You will give different kinds of positive attention as your baby's age changes.

-Situation: Your baby is playing peacefully in his bouncy chair, repeatedly hitting his mobile.
+Situation: Your baby is playing peacefully on his blanket, repeatedly hitting his mobile.
 As it sways, it brushes his nose and scares him.
 He begins to cry.

 Pick which responses seem best.